rickwysocki/littleGhost/README.md

 ### Working with Images

-You can always call a `featured_image:` parameter on any content page you create, as well as a `featured_alt:` parameter describing the image for accessibility.
+You can call a `featured_image:` parameter on any content page you create, as well as a `featured_alt:` parameter describing the image for accessibility.
 You've seen an example of this above:

 ```
 featured_image: featured.png